amphib24/soc-reports/tempest-investigation/README.md

 MITRE ID: T1572 – Protocol Tunneling

-&nbsp;&nbsp;&nbsp;Following the initial C2 connection byestablished  `first.exe`, the malware downloaded `ch.exe` from `phishteam[.]xyz`, via  PowerShell Invoke-WebRequest.
-The file established a Chisel SOCKS proxy, which allowed the attacker to forward traffic through an intermediary host (`phishteam[.]xyz`) and obscure communications originating from the primary C2 server (`resolvecyber[.]xyz`).
+&nbsp;&nbsp;&nbsp;Following the initial C2 connection established by  `first.exe`, the malware downloaded `ch.exe` from `phishteam[.]xyz`, via  PowerShell Invoke-WebRequest.
+The execution of ch.exe resulted in the establishment of a reverse tunnel to an attacker-controlled command-and-control server.
+This tunnel established a SOCKS proxy, which enabled the attacker to route traffic through the compromised host and perform internal reconnaissance.
 Additional analysis identified the use of wsmprovhost.exe, indicating PowerShell and WinRM post-exploitation command execution.

 #### PowerShell Command: